JetBrains/kotlin-web-site/pages/docs/tutorials/getting-started.md

 title:  "Getting Started with IntelliJ IDEA"
 description: "This tutorial walks you through creating a simple Hello World application using IntelliJ IDEA."
 authors: Hadi Hariri, Roman Belov
-date: 2019-04-23
+date: 2020-01-23
 showAuthorInfo: false
 ---
 ## Setting up the environment

 In this tutorial we're going to use IntelliJ IDEA.
+To get started, install a recent version of IntelliJ IDEA.

+Kotlin is bundled with IntelliJ IDEA starting from version 15.

+You can download the free [Community Edition][intellijdownload] (or full-fledged [Ultimate Edition][intellijdownload]) from the [JetBrains website][jetbrains].

-For instructions on how to compile and execute Kotlin applications using the command line compiler, see [Working with the Command Line Compiler][getting_started_command_line].
+As an alternative to using IntelliJ IDEA, you can compile and execute Kotlin applications using the command line compiler.
+For details, see [Working with the Command Line Compiler][getting_started_command_line].

 If you are new to the JVM and Java, check out the [JVM Minimal Survival Guide](http://hadihariri.com/2013/12/29/jvm-minimal-survival-guide-for-the-dotnet-developer/).
 If you are new to IntelliJ IDEA, check out the [The IntelliJ IDEA Minimal Survival Guide](http://hadihariri.com/2014/01/06/intellij-idea-minimal-survival-guide/).

-To get started, install a recent version of IntelliJ IDEA.
-Kotlin is bundled with IntelliJ IDEA starting from version 15.
-You can download the free [Community Edition][intellijdownload] from [JetBrains][jetbrains].

 ## Creating a new project
 Once you have IntelliJ IDEA installed, it's time to create your first Kotlin application.